Donor Profile

 On October 24, 2023, the PSOE and left-wing ‘Sumar’ alliance announced an agreement to form a new progressive coalition government, with key priorities including the 2030 Agenda for Sustainable Development, increasing Spanish development finance according to 0.7% ODA/GNI by 2030, and making Spain a global leader on feminist policies.

 The Spanish government plans to overcome the existing institutional deficiencies and weaknesses of Spain’s cooperation system by following a more robust and efficient structure.
 While the new law reaffirms the MAEC and its State Secretariat for International Cooperation as the administrative bodies in charge of formulating Spain’s development policy, it implies an important administrative reform of its development agency.
 The AECID will gain power in terms of defining strategic priorities and providing multilateral contributions, and most of the civil servants working at DGPOLDES are expected to be shuffled to the agency.
-The law also seeks to modernize the Spanish disbursements of loans and equity investments with the objective of avoiding administrative bottlenecks and high levels of underspending.
+The law also seeks to modernize the Spanish disbursements of loans and equity investments, with the objective of avoiding administrative bottlenecks and high levels of underspending.
 To this aim, the former FONPRODE will be substituted by the new FEDES which will accrue more administrative power to make financial contributions.

 Spanish civil society, which includes secular and Catholic NGOs and think tanks, plays a key role in development cooperation.
 Although NGOs have lost some of their influence in recent years, the level of NGOs’ inclusion in policy dialogue remains high, both through bilateral platforms and MAEC’s Council for Development Cooperation.
 Prominent organizations include Spain’s main civil society umbrella organization for development cooperation, la Coordinadora, ISGlobal, Oxfam Intermón, the Elcano Royal Institute, Salud por Derecho, and UNICEF Spain.